sjoertvv/manyTDE/README.md

 For a subset of these sources, we also include black hole mass measurements (see next sections).

 ## Install
-In the folder that contain setup.py, run "python3 -m pip install -e ."
+In the folder that contain setup.py, run `python3 -m pip install -e .`

-The -e option is needed such that the data/ directory can be seen by the scripts that read this.
+The `-e` option is needed such that the `data/` directory can be seen by the scripts that read this.

 ## Useage and acknowledgements
 This repository contains black hole mass estimates from [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.